gakera/spectre.console/docs/input/cli/composing.md

     * package `<PACKAGE_NAME>` --version `<VERSION>`
     * reference `<PROJECT_REFERENCE>`

-For this I would like to implement the commands (the different levels in the tree that executes something) separately from the settings (the options, flags and arguments), which I want to be able to inherit from each other.
+For this the intention is to implement the commands (the different levels in the tree that executes something) separately from the settings (the options, flags and arguments), such that they are able to inherit from each other.

 ## Specify the settings